erir11/ml_ops_project/reports/README.md

 > *The biggest challenges in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:
+A significant portion of our time went into configuring and troubleshooting Google Cloud Storage.
+We ran into unexpected authentication issues, project ID mismatches, and billing setup challenges.
+An additional bug in Git Bash on Windows complicated our uploads, leading us to try different environments.
+Our initial workaround was to switch to a non-Windows machine entirely, which confirmed the problem lay in the local device rather than our GCP setup.
+Ultimately, using another terminal (instead of Git Bash) on Windows proved enough to resolve the uploads and authentication errors.
+Despite the detour, these efforts improved our understanding of GCP project billing, IAM permissions, and DVC’s remote configurations.

 --- question 30 fill here ---